OpenTechSchool-Brussels/data-visualisation-with-processing/A-feel-of-data.markdown

 }
 ```

-Choosing the right color is often a pretty complex process, and would require a whole workshop for it.
+Choosing the right colour is often a pretty complex process, and would require a whole workshop for it.
 Try to play with other shades, cold to warm (avoid the rainbow), gray to saturate...
 You might want to go check out this great resource from Nasa : [link](http://www.earthobservatory.nasa.gov/blogs/elegantfigures/2013/08/05/subtleties-of-color-part-1-of-6)

 Second, up until now we used one dimension data sets.
 It's not the case for all data set.
 The dimension of a data set is defined by the number of variable in input, in our case there is only the index, so only one dimension.